 Ransomware is an old but persistently evolving threat.
 As demonstrated by the recent activities of DarkSide, modern ransomware has changed in many aspects: bigger targets, more advanced extortion techniques, and farther-reaching consequences beyond the victims themselves.

 Ransomware actors are no longer content with simply locking companies out of their computers and asking for ransom.
-Now they are digging deeper into their victims’ networks and looking for new ways to monetise their activities.
-For example, a compromised cloud server can go through a complete attack life cycle, from the initial compromise to data exfiltration to resale or use for further monetisation.
+Now they are digging deeper into their victims’ networks and looking for new ways to monetize their activities.
+For example, a compromised cloud server can go through a complete attack life cycle, from the initial compromise to data exfiltration to resale or use for further monetization.
 Compromised enterprise assets are a lucrative commodity on underground markets; cybercriminals are well aware of how to make money from attacking company servers.

 In the Colonial Pipeline attack, DarkSide used double extortion.
 But some ransomware actors have gone even further.
 Jon Clay, Director of Global Threat Communications at Trend Micro, outlines the phases of ransomware:

 - Phase 1: Just ransomware.
 Encrypt the files, drop the ransom note, and wait for the payment.